 However, the spread of COVID-19 to Ethiopia and the government’s public restrictions have severely affected Elias’ ability to safely live on the streets.
 He describes how he and his friends can no longer survive on the leftover food they once received from local hotels.
 He can also no longer earn money working in the local market.
 “I can’t get enough food for a day,” he says.

 Fortunately, the DIRC continues to provide vital services to Elias and many other street-connected children during the pandemic.
 The project provides COVID-19 risk communication messages and infection prevention and control materials to children involved in the centre.
-Elias is grateful to the centre for providing him with soap, water, alcohol and face masks, enabling him to protect both himself and his friends.
+Elias is grateful to the centre for providing him with soap, water, alcohol-based sanitizer and face masks, enabling him to protect both himself and his friends.

 The DIRC has had to reduce the number of children and staff allowed in the centre in order to facilitate social distancing and reduce to risk of infection.
 Face-to-face contact with children and gatherings, meetings and trainings have also been limited.
 However, the centre continues to provide support by referring street-connected children to locally established government structures for things such as food support.
 Vocational training and other support services are being adapted to incorporate public health measures so that the ChildSPACE programme can continue to provide its vital services.